cgonzalez233/ReimbursementProject/README.md

   intuitive operations and controls
 #Geting Started
   1.) clone the git repository
-  2.) edit the hibernate.config file to match fit your environment 3.)
+  2.) edit the hibernate.config file to fit your environment 3.)
 If not already done add tomcat to your configurations 4.) run the application
 #Contributers